zoeskan/MCB185/unit6-sequences.md

 If you try running your program, you will get an error.
 Python doesn't know where the `mcb185.py` library file is.
 There are several places it looks, and one of those is your current directory.
-Make a soft link from `MCB185/mcb185.py` to your homework directory so that it appears `mcb185.py` is in your homework repo.
+Make a soft link from `MCB185/mcb185.py` to your homework directory so that it looks like `mcb185.py` is in your homework repo.

 ```
 cd ~/Code/mcb185_homework